Penny (United States coin): Union Shield cent (2010–present)

 The 2005 act that authorized the redesign for the Bicentennial stated that another redesigned reverse for the Lincoln cent will be minted which "shall bear an image emblematic of President Lincoln's preservation of the United States of America as a single and united country".
 Eighteen designs were proposed for the reverse of the 2010 cent.
-On April 16, 2009, the Commission of Fine Arts (CFA) met and selected a design that showed 13 wheat sheaves bound together with a ring symbolizing American unity as one nation.
+In April 2009, the Commission of Fine Arts (CFA) met and selected a design that showed 13 wheat sheaves bound together with a ring symbolizing American unity as one nation.

 Later this design was withdrawn because it was similar to coinage issued in Germany in the 1920s.
-The Citizens Coinage Advisory Committee later met and chose a design showing a Union shield with ONE CENT superimposed in a scroll; E Pluribus Unum was also depicted in the upper portion of the shield.
+The Citizens Coinage Advisory Committee later met and chose a design showing a Union shield with ONE CENT superimposed in a scroll.
+E Pluribus Unum was also depicted in the upper portion of the shield.
 In June 2009 the CFA met again and chose a design featuring a modern rendition of the American flag.
 As a part of the release ceremony for the last of the 2009 cents on November 12, the design for the 2010 cent was announced.

 The design chosen was the one that was chosen earlier by the CCAC.
-According to the Mint, the 13 stripes on the shield "represent the states joined in one compact union to support the Federal government, represented by the horizontal bar above".
-The Mint also noted that a shield was commonly used in paintings in the Capitol hallways painted by Constantino Brumidi, an artist in the Capitol active during the Lincoln Presidency.
+The 13 stripes on the shield "represent the states joined in one compact union to support the Federal government, represented by the horizontal bar above".
+The mint also noted that a shield was commonly used in paintings in the Capitol hallways painted by Constantino Brumidi, an artist in the Capitol active during the Lincoln Presidency.

 The obverse of the cent was also changed to a modern rendition of Brenner's design.
 The new Union Shield design replaces the Lincoln Memorial in use since 1959.
 The coin was designed by artist Lyndall Bass and sculpted by U.S. Mint sculptor-engraver Joseph Menna.
 In January 2010, the coins were released early in Puerto Rico; this was caused by a shortage of 2009-dated pennies on the island.
 The new design was released at a ceremony at the Abraham Lincoln Presidential Library in Springfield, Illinois on February 11, 2010.

 In 2017, cents minted in Philadelphia were struck with a "P" mintmark to celebrate the 225th anniversary of the U.S. Mint.
 2017 is the only year that Philadelphia cents have had a mintmark.
 In 2019, the West Point Mint minted pennies marked with a "W" mintmark for the first time, which were only available with their annual sets, wrapped separately in their own plastic wrap.
 An uncirculated cent was included with the uncirculated mint set, a proof cent with the proof set, and a reverse proof with the silver proof set.